Advocating For The Rights Of Southern California Employees Since 2007

 There are several benefits of pursuing a class action lawsuit as opposed to an individual action:

-• Contingency Fee Representation — Employees can find contingency fee class action lawyers that have the resources and experience necessary to go up against a big company more easily than if it were an individual lawsuit because it is more economically viable for the law firm.
+• Contingency Fee Representation – Employees can find contingency fee class action lawyers who have the resources and experience necessary to go up against a big company more easily than if it were an individual lawsuit because it is more economically viable for the law firm.

 • Lower Retaliation Problems — Employees don’t have to fear retaliation for being a part of a class action suit because the only name on the lawsuit is that of the class representative and employees are presumed to be part of the class action unless they affirmatively choose to not participate in the class action in which case the employee “opts out” of the case.